 Image source: wikimedia

-Luxembourg is the largest meat eating country with astonishing 136 kg per resident per year.
-Second on the list is America with 125 kg per resident per year, and the third is Austria with 120 kg consumption of animal protein per year.
+Luxembourg is the largest meat consuming country with astonishing 136 kg per resident/year average.
+Second on the list is the United States of America with 125 kg per resident per year, followed by Austria which has 120 kg consumption of animal protein per year.

 Insects carry more quality of protein than even beef and some other sources.
 For example, 100 grams of top sirloin beef contain 29 grams of protein and 21 grams of fat.
 However, 100 grams of grasshopper contain 20 grams of protein and just 6 grams of fat.

 Your Kidneys filter wastes from blood while retaining vital components of body.
 However, in certain cases (or in diseases), liver also allow proteins to pass through urine, causing protein in urine.

 Proteins perform a very vast array of functions in the human body, including catalyzing metabolic reactions, DNA replication and responding to stimuli.

 Many of you may have heard of “Peptides” but do you know what it is or what it actually does?
 It is substance occurring biologically and are short chains of amino acid monomer (molecule that binds to